Find Top-Rated Heat Pump Installation Contractors in USA

 What is a dual-fuel heat pump system?

-A dual-fuel heat pump system combines a heat pump with a backup heating source, such as a gas furnace.
+A dual-fuel heat pump system integrates a heat pump with a backup heating source, such as a gas furnace.
 It leverages the strengths of both systems for cost-effective climate control.
-During very cold weather, the furnace will act as the main heating source to maintain comfort.
+The heat pump operates as the primary heating and cooling system in mild to moderate temperatures.

 How much can I save on my energy bills with a heat pump?

-The potential energy savings with a heat pump system vary based on your particular situation.
+The potential energy savings from a new heat pump vary based on a number of factors, including your current heating and cooling system, the efficiency of the heat pump, your local climate, and your energy usage habits..
 They can offer significant cost savings over time.
 A qualified HVAC technician can estimate your potential savings based on your specific circumstances.
-Explore available energy efficiency programs in your region.
+You can also find incentives and rebates in your area by visiting the Database of State Incentives for Renewables & Efficiency (DSIRE).

 What are the different types of heat pumps?